Gunnar Nilsson: Formula Three/Formula Atlantic

 With Västkust-Stugan help, a March 743 was acquired along with a Toyota engine.
 This would enable Nilsson to contest the Polifac Formula Three Championship.
 The results were as good as expected.
 He did score some second places, but victories and the season was punctuated by many spins and minor accidents.
 Nilsson did not go unnoticed and towards the middle of the season, he was given a drive with Team Västkuststugan, in their F2 March-BMW 732.
 Later in the season, he got another opportunity with Brian Lewis Racing, in their F2 March-BMW 732, where he did scored a fourth place in the second heat of the Preis von Baden-Württemberg und Hessen, at Hockenheim.
 This strong form in the German Formula Three series earned him a works March ride in the British series in 1975.

 With the advantage of adequate pre-season testing and growing self-confidence, Nilsson scored his first F3 win in the season-opener at Thruxton.
 This was the catalyst for run of success that would see him win the B.A.R.C.
 BP Super Visco British F3 Championship, and included wins at Aintree, Ring Knutstorp, Snetterton and Silverstone.
 In winning the F3 support race at the British Grand Prix meeting, partly from winning the FOCA Trophy, he attracted the attention of Ted Moore of Rapid Movements Ltd., who signed Nilsson to race their Formula Atlantic Chevron.
 Gunnar had interspersed his success with some spectacular accidents, but with Ted Moore, he made no mistakes.
 Following a fourth place in his first Atlantic race, he would win the next five, four from pole position.

-His F3 and Formula Atlantic performances earned him a test in a Formula One car, driving a Williams FW03 at Goodwood at the end of the 1975 season.
+Nilsson's F3 and Formula Atlantic performances earned him a test in a Formula One car, driving a Williams FW03 at Goodwood at the end of the 1975 season.
 He impressed and was offered a contract for 1976, but turned it down in favour of an F2 drive with March which did not require a budget.
 However, after just one Grand Prix for Lotus, Nilsson's countryman Peterson decided he wanted to drive for March in Formula One.
 As part of this deal, March offered Nilsson to Lotus, where he joined Bob Evans, another new signing in the team to help develop their new car, Lotus 77.